-Dynamical stochastic mean field calculations suggest that the yields of excited fragments produced by dynamical models are not as consistent with isoscaling relations as the final yields after secondary decay [40].
+Dynamical stochastic mean field calculations suggest that the yields of excited fragments produced by dynamical models are not as consistent with isoscaling relations as the final yields after secondary decay [38].
 Thus, the consistency of the Kr+Nb data with the generalized scaling relationships could be due to a higher degree of equilibration in the heavier system or to a greater abundance of heavier fragments that sequentially decay to the observed ones.
-The quality of the data in the Ar+Sc reaction is not sufficient to draw such a conclusion.
-In any case improved measurements of systems with different sizes and with larger range of isotopes would be useful to establish the validity of generalized isoscaling more clearly.
+In any case it is clear that measurements of other systems would be useful to establish the validity of generalized isoscaling more clearly.
+The generalized scaling procedure described here can be used to investigate if the equilibrium conditions are established in the measurements of the caloric curves.

-In summary, evidence for the validity of generalized isoscaling relation that allows one to relate systems of different isotopic composition and at different excitation energies is observed.
-The accuracy of these generalized scaling relationships indicate that equilibrium concepts may provide a more reasonable approximation to the final state for the collisions of heavy systems collisions.
-Even though the generalized isoscaling is a necessary but not a sufficient condition for the existence of equilibrium, it may be interesting to use this observable to investigate if the equilibrium conditions are established in the measurements of the caloric curves especially in the plateau region where temperatures are nearly constant.
+In summary, evidence for the validity of generalized isoscaling relations that allow one to relate systems of different isotopic composition and at different excitation energies.
+The accuracy of these generalized scaling relationships is much greater for the heavy system than for the light system, indicating that such equilibrium concepts may provide a more reasonable approximation to the final state for the collisions of heavy systems collisions.